Lawn Aeration Doesn't Have to Put a Hole In Your Wallet: Lawn Aeration Costs

 If your family enjoys spending time outside, you probably use your yard regularly.
-Heavy traffic can lead to soil compaction and an unhealthy lawn.
+However, heavy traffic can lead to soil compaction and an unhealthy lawn.
 If your lawn is looking tired, it may be time to aerate.
 Lawn aeration — also known as core aeration — is the process of breaking up compacted soil and thatch to allow air, water and nutrients to reach the root zone.

 This May Also Interest You: Mow Money: Here’s How Much Lawn Care Services Cost

 This relatively simple lawn maintenance task makes a great weekend DIY project.
 Or, you can hire a professional lawn care company to do the job.
-Average costs can be anywhere from $25 all the way up to several hundred dollars.
+Average costs can be anywhere from $25 (CAD 34) all the way up to several hundred dollars.
 Costs depend on the tools used, the size of the lawn and whether you do the project yourself.
 Let’s take a look at average lawn aeration costs for both DIY and professional services.